async-labs/builderbook/README.md

 After logging in, you can connect Github and create a book:
 - click the `Add book` button
-- enter book details and select a Github repo with a non-empty `introduction.md` file at the root
+- enter book details and select a Github repo with an `introduction.md` file at the root.
+  - Your `introduction.md` file must have metadata.
+You can copy this file as an example: https://github.com/builderbook/demo-book/blob/master/introduction.md.
 - click `Save`, then click the book's title in your dashboard
 - you are now on the book's detail page, click the `Sync with Github` button
 - refresh the page and click `Introduction` to see the chapter's content